 - Petroleum is a mixture of many substances such as gas, petrol, diesel, kerosene, lubricating oil, paraffin wax, etc.

 - As these constituents serve different purposes, it is important to separate them, or in other words, refine the crude oil.
 This process of separation of various constituents of petroleum is called petroleum refining.

 - This is done in oil refineries.
 It is a three-step process.

-- The first step is separation where the crude oil is separated into various components through distillation.
-The heavier constituents remain settled at the bottom whereas lighter constituents rise up as vapor, or remain liquid.
+- The first step is separation where the crude oil is separated into various components through the distillation process.
+The heavier constituents remain settled at the bottom whereas lighter constituents rise up as vapour, or remain liquid.

 - These have certain impurities, so the last step is treating, where they are treated to obtain pure forms of various products.

 The oldest and most common way of separating things into different components (called fractions) is to do it using the boiling temperature differences.
 That process is known as fractional distillation.
 You essentially heat up crude oil, let it spray, then condense the vapour.